bhas/HYF-exercises/javascript1/week1/lesson.md

 ### Tasks (30 min)
 Let's pretend we were tasked to develop a site for a local pizzaria.
 We will start by first storing their information in some variables.
 1. Add a new file `part2.js` which logs: `===== PART 2 =====` and include it in your HTML below the other
-2. Improve the existing code:
+2. Improve the names of the variables and make the log statements work:
 ```js
 // Info about us
 const Owner = 'Carlo';